boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/custom-theme-embedding.md

     </body>
     ```

-Here the dashboard is rendered in dark theme as given in `appearance` option and application buttons, loading indicator are applied with darkviolet theme as specified in `application` option.
+The dashboard is rendered in the dark theme as specified in the `appearance` option, and the application buttons and loading indicator are applied with the darkviolet theme as specified in the `application` option.
 ![EmbedSSOOAuth](/static/assets/javascript/images/dark-violet-application.png#max-width=85%)
 ![EmbedSSOOAuth](/static/assets/javascript/images/dark-theme.png#max-width=85%)
 ![EmbedSSOOAuth](/static/assets/javascript/images/dark-violet-button.png#max-width=85%)

 ## How to refer the custom theme file as external in your embedded application

-1. In your .html page of your application, you need to add `boldbi.theme.definition.min.css` as custom theme file and following dependent script in the head tag of your page.
+1. In the .html page of your application, you need to add the `boldbi.theme.definition.min.css` as a custom theme file and the following dependent script in the head tag of your page.
- For demonstration we have set `dark` theme as custom theme.
+ To demonstrate, we have set the `dark` theme as a custom theme.

      ```js
     <head>
-        <script type="text/javascript" src="https://cdn.boldbi.com/embedded-sdk/v6.16.12/boldbi-embed.js"></script>
+        <script type="text/javascript" src="https://cdn.boldbi.com/embedded-sdk/v7.6.12/boldbi-embed.js"></script>
     </head>
      ```

-2. Need to set `isLocalTheme` option as `true` while referring the custom theme file as external.
+2. The `isLocalTheme` option should be set to `true` when referencing the custom theme file as an external file.

      ```js
     <body onload="embedSample()">